Have you failed in a job interview? What do you think the reason why companies did not hire you?

 Most interviewers would ask you questions that are seemingly not related to the position you are applying for.

-But the truth is, being boastful during job interview will not work.
+But the truth is, being boastful during a job interview will not work.

 Too much self-promotion will demean your true identity.